bendra/bendra.github.io/_posts/2014-10-28-fun-with-java-8-streams.markdown

 >If a stream is ordered, most operations are constrained to operate on the elements in their encounter order; if the source of a stream is a List containing [1, 2, 3], then the result of executing map(x -> x***2) must be [2, 4, 6].

 *So I don't think there is a real problem here although one can argue about the code smell of side effects.*

+*edit2: you don't have to mark accTot as final; as of Java 8 the compiler will note that the assignment is never changed and, since it is used in a lambda, will make it "effectively final".
+Java 8 is cloy with syntactic sugar.*

 # Conclusion